PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 #### Back-Office improvements

-- TinyMCE mobile theme is compatible in the Back-Office [#23225](https://github.com/PrestaShop/PrestaShop/issues/23225)
+- TinyMCE mobile theme is enabled in the Back-Office [#23225](https://github.com/PrestaShop/PrestaShop/issues/23225)
 - The overrides done in the shop are displayed in the Informations tab [#21368](https://github.com/PrestaShop/PrestaShop/issues/21368)
 - A new order internal note is available in the Order View Page [#14753](https://github.com/PrestaShop/PrestaShop/issues/14753)
 - Back Office users can upload custom avatars [#18653](https://github.com/PrestaShop/PrestaShop/issues/18653)